0xPolygon/heimdall-v2/cmd/README.md

 # CMD

-The `cmd` package is responsible for starting the heimdall application provides the CLI framework (based on [cobra](https://github.com/spf13/cobra)).
+The `cmd` package is responsible for starting the heimdall application and provides the CLI framework (based on [cobra](https://github.com/spf13/cobra)).

 ## heimdallcli

 `heimdallcli` is the command line interface to interact with the heimdall application.

-Apart from some command commands taken for the upstream, it has 2 customised commands:
+Apart from some commands taken for the upstream, it has 2 customised commands:
 - `stake`: Stake matic tokens for your account.
 - `approve`: Approve the tokens to stake.